ParupallyVenu/MovieApiProject/README.md

 Enter a movie name in the search form and click the search button.

 The search results will be displayed as cards, each containing the movie's image, title, and summary.

-You can check this on Netlify : https://inspiring-travesseiro-dcba99.netlify.app/